-Stanley Stern, 67, has been a member of our Board of Directors since the Business Combination.
+Stanley Stern, 68, has been a member of our Board of Directors since the Business Combination.
 Previously, he served as a member of Legacy Tigo's Board since 2015.
 Mr. Stern founded and has served as Managing Partner of Alnitak Capital, a merchant bank and strategic advisory firm, since 2013, with a focus on technology, health care and alternative energy.
-Mr. Stern has served as chairman of the board of directors of AudioCodes, Ltd. (Nasdaq: AUDC) since 2012, and serves as a member of the board of directors of the following public companies: Ormat Technologies, Inc. (NYSE: ORA) since November 2015 and Radware Ltd. (Nasdaq: RDWR) since September 2020.
+Mr. Stern has served as a member of the board of directors of the following public companies: AudioCodes, Ltd. (Nasdaq: AUDC) since 2021, Ormat Technologies, Inc. (NYSE: ORA) since November 2015, and Radware Ltd. (Nasdaq: RDWR) since September 2020.
 Mr. Stern has previously been on the board of directors of Ekso Bionics Holdings, Inc. (Nasdaq: EKSO) from 2015 to 2023, Tucows, Inc. (Chairman), Polypid Ltd., Odimo, Inc. SodaStream International Ltd., until its sale to Pepsico in 2018, Given Imaging Ltd until its sale to Medtronic, and Fundtech Inc. until its sale to Golda Thoma.
 Mr. Stern previously served in various positions at Oppenheimer & Co., from 1981 to 2000 and from 2004 until 2013, including as a Managing Director and Head of Investment Banking, Technology, Israeli Banking and FIG. He also held positions at Salomon Brothers, STI Ventures and C.E.
 Unterberg.